ErichBSchulz/backbone.marionette/docs/marionette.application.module.md

 # Marionette.Application.module

-Marionette allows you to define a module within your application, including sub-modules hanging from that module.
-This is useful for creating modular, encapsulated applications that are split apart in to multiple files.
+Marionette modules support creating modular, encapsulated applications that are split into multiple files.

-Marionette's modules allow you to have unlimited sub-modules hanging off of your application, and serve as an event aggregator in themselves.
+Marionette's modules allow you to have unlimited, nested sub-modules in your application, and serve as self-contained event aggregators.

 ## Documentation Index